 The Department is led by Chief of Police, Timothy R. Summers.
 Chief Summers was appointed to his position in February of 2017.
 Prior to that, he served as the Department's Patrol Captain.
-Chief Summers began Telecommunicator the Kernersville Police Department in 1993.
-Upon completion of the Basic Law Enforcement Program in 1994, he transferred to the patrol division.
-He then worked as a Detective in both the Narcotics and Criminal Investigative Divisions. promoted to Lieutenant in 2008, and Captain in 2015.
-The Chief is the responsible overall administration and operation of the Police Department.
-The Patrol Services Captain and the Investigative and Technical Services Captain operate out Administrative Offices, along with the Police Services Manager, Police Operations Specialist, and the Police Administrative Specialist.
+Chief Summers with began his career Kernersville Police Department in 1993, accepting an opening in Communications until Patrol position became available in 1994.
+In 1997 he was promoted and transferred to the Narcotics Division where he remained until 2003, transferring to the Criminal Investigative Division.
+In 2008 he was promoted to Lieutenant, and then Captain in 2015.
+The Chief is for the responsible overall administration and operation of the Police Department.
+The Patrol Services and the Captain Investigative and Technical Services operate Captain out Administrative Offices, along with the Police Services Manager, Police Operations Specialist, and the Police Administrative Specialist.